oxa-dev/compass/compass.md

 ### Decision-Making

 Changes and improvements to OXA are completed through a community [Request For Comment](./rfc.md) process.
-The Steering Council makes decisions through consensus.
+The Steering Council tries to make all decisions through consensus.
 When consensus cannot be reached, decisions are made by majority vote of the Steering Council.

 ### Membership